TotalMSK Blog and Self-Help

 Busy modern-day life and the increasing use of smart devices can take a toll on our musculoskeletal system and especially our necks.
 Terms such as "text neck" have become popular as a means of describing the specific occurrences of neck pain.
 The article "Neck Pain - An MSK Therapy perspective." looks at several possible causes of neck pain and some strategies to help limit, or avoid some of the effects of such problems.
 Neck Pain treatment, causes, help - An MSK Therapy perspective can be found here.

-Musculoskeletal System - Adaption, Biotensegrity, Healing and Trauma
+Musculoskeletal System - Adaptation, Biotensegrity, Healing and Trauma

-The article about healing and scar tissue is the third in a series of four related articles, the others being the topics of adaption, trauma and biotensegrity.
-The bodies survival strategy to repair instead of to regenerate tissues has connotations for adaption, biotensegrity, injury prevention, treatment and rehabilitation.
-For further details, please view the link on Healing, Adaption, Biotensegrity - Myotherapists perspective.
+The article about healing and scar tissue is the third in a series of four related articles, the others being the topics of adaptation, trauma and biotensegrity.
+The bodies survival strategy to repair instead of to regenerate tissues has connotations for adaptation, biotensegrity, injury prevention, treatment and rehabilitation.
+For further details, please view the link on Soft tissue repair, healing, trauma and scar tissue.

 Biotensegrity and its relevance - An MSK Therapy perspective

-The article on adaption is the first in a series of four highly related and overlapping topics, the others being the topics of trauma, healing and biotensegrity.
-Musculoskeletal adaption looks at how our bodies respond and adapt to various forces, which has connotations for injury prevention, recovery, training and our musculoskeletal health in general.
-Further details here Tissue Adaption - An MSK Therapy perspective.
+The article on adaptation is the first in a series of four highly related and overlapping topics, the others being the topics of trauma, healing and biotensegrity.
+Musculoskeletal adaptation looks at how our bodies respond and adapt to various forces, which has connotations for injury prevention, recovery, training and our musculoskeletal health in general.
+Further details here Soft Tissue Adaptation to activity and injury - An MSK Therapy perspective.

 During the current Coronavirus (covid-19) lockdown situation, many people are spending prolonged periods sitting at home while working or otherwise.
 Leg tension can be a consequence of prolonged sitting, though athletes and runners are not immune either.
 The self-myofascial release article looks at some simple ways to help maintain or limit leg tension during the lockdown and afterwards.
-The Self-Myofascial Release (SMR) for legs - not just runners can be read here.
+The Self Myofascial Release techniques for legs - not just runners can be read here.

-Self Trigger Point Therapy (TPT) and Massage Balls
+Self Myofascial Trigger Point Therapy (TPT) and Massage Balls

 As with “Foam Rollers”, Self Trigger Point Therapy (TPT) can prove to be a reasonably effective self-maintenance or treatment technique and useful addition to general treatment.
 However, it is helpful to understand something about muscle anatomy, physiology and the basis of the method.
-Read more about Self Trigger Point Therapy (TPT) and Massage Balls here.
+Read more about Self Myofascial Trigger Point Therapy using a Massage Ball here.

 The vast majority of the population have probably seen or used a “Foam Roller”, of which there are now all types, shapes and sizes.
 However, to get the best out of self-treatment with a “Foam Roller”, it helps to understand the basis of the technique and something about muscle anatomy and physiology.
 Foam Rollers can also be a useful addition to general treatment and maintenance.
-Find out more about Self-Massage Foam Rollers - Myofascial Release here.
+Find out more about Foam Roller Myofascial Release (SMFR) here.